 According to data from The Journal of Industrial Ecology (2023), improving energy efficiency in dyeing and finishing alone can reduce emissions by up to 30% per kg of fabric produced.
 Additionally, motor upgrades and intelligent control systems can lower electricity use by 10–15% in spinning and weaving.

-Middle Eastern Context: Barriers and Enablers
+Middle Eastern and African Context: Barriers and Enablers

-While energy access is not a limiting factor in most Middle Eastern textile hubs, energy cost structures and regulatory frameworks are changing.
+While energy access is not a limiting factor in most Middle Eastern and North African textile hubs, energy cost structures and regulatory frameworks are changing.
 Countries like Saudi Arabia and the UAE are rolling back industrial subsidies and introducing green industry incentives.
-However, there remain significant barriers to decarbonization, including:
+Similarly, in Africa, nations such as Egypt, Morocco and Kenya are investing in sustainable industrial parks and renewable energy integration to support greener manufacturing.

 - Lack of region-specific benchmarks for textile energy use